6502addict/mo5-512k/README.md

 <br>
 so I designed the 64k compatibility as the main feature and the extension
 <br>
-to 128k or 512k dépending on the ram chip used AS6C1008 or AS6C4008 as goody.
+to 128k or 512k (dépending on the ram chip used AS6C1008 or AS6C4008) as goody.
 <br>
-du to negative comment on forums saying that this extra memory is useless
+Due to negative comment on forums saying that this extra memory is useless
 <br>
 I've listened this comments and removed the jumpers permitting to exploit
 <br>